Mobility for Nonambulatory

 The comfort, dignity, and safety of the patient, and the health and safety of the caregiver are two primary concerns of the health care industry.

-Professional caregivers who must do the dragging and lifting have the highest incidence of occupational injuries leading to lost days of work of any industry. ¹ The 2.7 million member American Nursing Association's web site states, "Every day nurses suffer debilitating and often career-ending and life-altering injuries from repeatedly lifting, moving, transferring, and repositioning patients" It also states that "repeated lifting and forceful movements associated with patient care activities" are why 52% of nurses complain of chronic back pain and "back injuries affect up to 38% of all nurses". ² While there is a serious nursing shortage in the United Sates, one study concluded that 12 percent of nurses were "leaving for good" with back pain as the main contributory factor. ³ The average nurse lifts 1.8 tons per shift.
+Professional caregivers who must do the dragging, pivoting, and lifting have the highest incidence of occupational injuries leading to lost days of work of any industry. ¹ The 2.7 million member American Nursing Association's web site states, "Every day nurses suffer debilitating and often career-ending and life-altering injuries from repeatedly lifting, moving, transferring, and repositioning patients" It also states that "repeated lifting and forceful movements associated with patient care activities" are why 52% of nurses complain of chronic back pain and "back injuries affect up to 38% of all nurses". ² While there is a serious nursing shortage in the United States, one study concluded that 12 percent of nurses were "leaving for good" with back pain as the main contributory factor. ³ The average nurse lifts 1.8 tons per shift.
 4 The resulting disability and workmen’s compensation costs for health care institutions have been very high.

 The patented NoLiftingTM System uses a common wheeled base in combination with a newly-developed lateral transfer mechanism to create a moderately-priced patient transfer system.
 It provides a way to transfer patients by gently raising them off the bed so there can be liftless, low friction, transfer of patients from hospital beds to convertible reclining mobile chairs/gurneys.
 Optionally, the transfer process does not require a change in position of a supine or prone patient.
 In the alternate approach, the patient must be rolled onto a transfer sheet.
 It also occurs with no discomfort due to bending, twisting, or hoisting the patient above the bed.
 It will therefore help disabled patients with and without chronic painful conditions gain mobility.
 In addition, the system will also encourage the early mobilization of patients with acute pain following surgery or injury.